Skip to main content

 February 18, 2015

 Tekken has a very distinguished style that makes it at once incredibly addicting and also so mechanically deep and free-form that you will continue to feel like you’re learning how to play dozens of hours in.
 Tekken 7 follows the very toxic and dysfunctional Mishima family yet again, with a new story mode.
-It does its job, swapping you between all the main characters and stages, but the actual content and delivery of the story aren’t really worth writing home about.
+It does its job, swapping you between all the main characters and stages, but the story’s content and delivery aren’t worth writing home about.
 Still, it is at least another option for single-player content in a game that isn’t too robust in that regard.
-Tekken was, and in a lot of ways still is, notable for being a fully 3D fighter.
+Tekken was, and in many ways still is, notable for being a fully 3D fighter.
 We don’t just mean having 3D characters, but actually utilizing 3D arenas to fight.
 That means positioning is more complex than just moving closer or farther from your opponent — you need to consider sidestepping as well.
 The way you attack is also uniquely Tekken and sticks to the well-established roots of the series but adds on top of them some new features like Rage Arts and Power Crushes.
 Plus, the feature of the game slowing down to slow motion on dramatic moments sounded like a terrible idea when we first heard it but actually does a really good job of highlighting tense moments.
 We can’t wait to see how Tekken 8 pushes things even further.

-Mortal Kombat 11: Ultimate
+Mortal Kombat 1

-Mortal Kombat 11: Ultimate
+Mortal Kombat 1

 M